Opioid Addictions and Substitution Therapy

 It will provide pharmacists with the knowledge they need to confidently guide and counsel opioid users in pharmacy.

-Please also note that these modules do not satisfy initial training requirements and do not replace the CAMH Opioid Use Disorder Treatment Course, which Designated Managers and pharmacists are required to take in order to provide OAT services.
+These modules do not satisfy initial training requirements for pharmacists to dispense methadone and do not replace the CAMH Opioid Use Disorder Treatment Course, which Designated Managers and pharmacists are required to take in order to provide OAT services.

 This course is supported by funding from the Mental Health and Addiction Centre of Excellence of Ontario Health.